-Available and bookstores November 2021 !
+Available on Amazon and bookstores TODAY!

 Winner of the Adirondack Center for Writing’s People’s Choice Award.

 A sister is discovered living inside her sister’s chest cavity, and after extraction, she wants to go back; a woman accidentally walks through walls and finds her newfound intimacy offends her friends.
 Romping the surreal landscape of internal reality, this mournful and droll collection of very short stories explores the yearning for intimacy and transcendence.

 What People are Saying

 “Enter this cabinet of wonders to find your mind and spirit expand.
 While the concerns and struggles are familiar — loneliness, troubled marriages, envy, hungers of various sorts —these fabulist tales shed fresh light, producing strange and tasty blooms.” —Ron MacLean, author of We Might as Well Light Something on Fire

 “The places her metaphors take us are intimate and quiet—the damp space under stones, the mushrooms that grow in forests.” —Dana Diehl, The Collagist